anomaly/prestans-docs/source/client.rst

 * ``Model``, wraps JavaScript ``object``
 * ``Filter`` is an configurable filter that you can pass with API calls, this translates back into attribute strings, discussed in :doc:`validation`.

+.. note:: prestans.types.Integer only support integers in signed 32 bit range as anything outside this range does not work correctly with JavaScript bitwise operators.

 Array
 -----